 They’re not perfect, though, and have a few drawbacks.
 For one, you can’t control what it sucks up, so extra preparation is necessary.
 Plus they can’t clean stairs and they could miss a few spots while working.

-- They have blind spots.
+- They have blind spots like corners and stairs.

 Don’t forget that there are variations of the models we have listed above.
 For example, backpack vacuums are based on canisters, while most commercial machines are uprights.
 Besides their specs, commercial vacuums are not that different from traditional ones.